yuhang519/TensorFlowTTS/README.md

 ```bash
 $ python TTS.py
 ```
-The speech file should be named as 'speech.wav' in 'TensorFlowTTS'.
+4. The generated speech file is named as 'speech.wav' in 'TensorFlowTTS'.